 | || |

-The Norfolk County Registry of Deeds, located at 649 High Street, Dedham, is the principal office for real property in Norfolk County.
+The Norfolk County Registry of Deeds is located at 649 High Street, Dedham.
 The Registry is a resource for homeowners, title examiners, mortgage lenders, municipalities and others with a need for secure, accurate, accessible land record information.
-Residents in need of assistance can contact the Registry of Deeds Customer Service Center at (781) 461-6101, or on the web at www.norfolkdeeds.org.
+All land record research information can be found on the Registry's website at www.norfolkdeeds.org.
+Residents in need of assistance can contact the Registry of Deeds Customer Service Center at (781) 461-6101, or email us at email@example.com.